Toronto Paralysis Lawyers

 Infant paralysis symptoms can range from mild facial damage that causes uneven facial expressions to full-body paralysis that will prevent the child from ever walking.
-In order to best treat such injuries, it is important to diagnose the issues as soon as possible and bring them to the attention of a medical professional.
+To best treat such injuries, it is vital to diagnose the issues as soon as possible and bring them to the attention of a medical professional.
 Here are some of the common symptoms:

 - Weak or Absent Reflexes